-O(log n): Now I divide the class in two groups, then ask: “Is it on the left side, or the right side of the classroom?”
+O(log n): Now I divide the class into two groups, then ask: “Is it on the left side, or the right side of the classroom?”
 Then I take that group and divide it into two and ask again, and so on.
 Repeat the process till you are left with one student who has your pen.
 This is what you mean by O(log n).

 I might need to do the O(n2) search if only one student knows on which student the pen is hidden.
 I’d use the O(n) if one student had the pen and only they knew it.
 I’d use the O(log n) search if all the students knew, but would only tell me if I guessed the right side.

-Time Complexity of algorithm/code is not equal to the actual time required to execute particular code but the number of times a statement execute.
+Time Complexity of algorithm/code is not equal to the actual time required to execute a particular code but the number of times a statement executes.
 We can prove this by using time command.
-For example, Write a code in C/C++ or any other language to find maximum between N numbers, where N varies from 10, 100, 1000, 10000.
+For example, Write code in C/C++ or any other language to find maximum between N numbers, where N varies from 10, 100, 1000, 10000.
 And compile that code on Linux based operating system (Fedora or Ubuntu) with below command:

-gcc program.c –o program run it with time ./program
+gcc program.c – o program run it with time ./program

 Now, the question arises if time complexity is not the actual time require executing the code then what is it?

 The answer is : Instead of measuring actual time required in executing each statement in the code, we consider how many times each statement execute.